palmdong/palmdong/README.md

 -> Poster Session 4 — Recognition, Tracking, Re-ID & Anomaly Detection
 -> Poster #354

-Not sure why a super-resolution paper ended up in this somewhat wired session 🤔 — but if you’re around, please stop by and have a chat!🍺
+Not sure why a super-resolution paper ended up in this somewhat weird session 🤔 — but if you’re around, please stop by and have a chat!🍺

 <!--
 **palmdong/palmdong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.